UCLA’S Neil Garg Selected as 2019 Leete Awardee

 • Complete the Online Submission Form, including the required supporting materials.
 Please be sure to follow all directions and submit all required documents.

-• Application deadlines for National Meetings will typically be December 1st for the Spring meeting and May 15th for the Fall Meeting.
+• Application deadlines for National Meetings will typically be the first Tuesday following December 1st for the Spring meeting and May 15th for the Fall Meeting.
 Please allow 8 weeks after the deadline for review (awards are typically announced around February 1st or July 10th).

 • Only one applicant per Institution per Award.

 • If an award is granted, the Organic Division would appreciate an acknowledgement.
-For this purpose, awardees may use the DOC acknowledgment slide (as a powerpoint slide or PDF file).
+For this purpose, awardees may use the DOC acknowledgment graphic: (available as a JPEG or PDF file)

 Travel application process for Graduate Students: